Y0Coss/docs-fork/pages/account_and_service_management/account_information/iam-policy-ui/guide.en-gb.md

 A policy with conditions is valid only if all conditions are validated.

-It's possible to add conditions on:
+It's possible to add conditions on these elements:

-- a resource tag;
+- A resource tag
-- the resource name;
+- The resource name
-- the product type;
+- The product type
-- the IP of the request;
+- The IP of the request
-- the day of the week;
+- The day of the week
-- the date;
+- The date
-- the time.
+- The time

 ![Créer une politique](images/conditions.png){.thumbnail}